charlesm93/charlesm93.github.io/_pages/research.md

 To make the most of our data, we need principled workflows to build, fit, and criticize our models.
-This can only be done if our computational tools allow us to express our scientific ideas, and make accurate inference.
+This can only be done if our computational tools allow us to express our scientific ideas and make accurate inference.
-Since we will break, debug, and improve our models many times, we need to go through each step of these steps swiftly.
+Since we will break, debug, and improve our models many times, we need to go through each of these steps swiftly.
-Hence, our tools need to be expressive, accurate, and fast.
+Hence, our tools must be expressive, accurate, and fast.

 I work on the development of such tools and their software implementation, primarly in the probabilitic programing language [Stan](mc-stan.org).